emscripten-core/emscripten/site/source/docs/compiling/Building-Projects.rst

 Emscripten's goal is to generate the fastest and smallest possible code, and for that reason it focuses on generating a single JavaScript file for an entire project.

-Dynamic linking at runtime is not supported using :ref:`Fastcomp <LLVM-Backend>`.
+Dynamic linking at runtime is not supported when using :ref:`Fastcomp <LLVM-Backend>` (it won't link in code from an arbitrary location when an app is loaded).

 .. note:: Dynamic linking would be an excellent :ref:`contribution <Contributing>` to Emscripten.